turingschool/frontend-mod-1-prework/section3/arrayMethods.md

 //expected output: Array ["broccoli", "cauliflower", "cabbage", "kale"]

 ## push()
-adds one more more elements to the end of an array and returns the new length of the Array
+adds one more elements to the end of an array and returns the new length of the Array

 var animals = ["pigs", "goats", "sheep"];
 var count = animals.push("cows");